dorinmoldovan/evolopy-pta-extension/README.md

 - Six nature-inspired algorithms were applied.
 - 24 objective functions were applied.
-- 3 machine learning applications were presented.
+- 1 machine learning application was presented.

 ## Installation